 The model name/number cannot contain any variable characters.
 All devices within a device family that are intended to be marketed under the same approval number must be explicitly named, and pictures of those devices presented in both the evaluation report and for display on the approval listing.
+The vendor cannot use an identical model name for more than one device approved under a given major version release of the security requirements.

-A.6 Hardware
+A.6 Hardware #